are “opportunistic” feeders, meaning they will eat those fish, squid and crustaceans (such as shrimp) available

 which hang in the water and do not quickly disperse.

-from one compartment to another is quite small.
+quite small.
 These small openings make it difficult for a dolphin to pass any foreign objects that may be consumed.
 The inability

 majority of feeding in the wild takes place in the morning and in the late afternoon hours.
 Feeding occurs by a number of